term7/RaspberryPi-USB-Privacy-Gadget/README.md

 This list will completely break Apple services, such as iCloud, Apple TV+, Apple Music, Apple Arcade, Apple Maps, Apple News+, Apple Pay, App Store, iMessage, FaceTime, FindMy, etc.

-We are currently working to identify and allow only the domains required for critical system and security updates, to offer a more selective blocking option in the future.
+We are currently working to identify and allow only the domains required for critical system and security updates.

 10.<br>